 The fifth thing that I pulled out is that baptism is a sign of redemption.
 Several of these overlap somewhat; but it says that Christ paid for us and freed us from the sin itself, that we lived before.
 So baptism is a sign of redemption because Jesus was crucified to pay the penalties for our sins and to free us from sin's grip on us.
 Just as Israel came out of Egypt finally at its baptism, so do we then come out of the world (or, we should) through our baptism.
-That should be the final time that we are ever in the world—when we start to go down [into the waters of baptism].
+That should be the final time that we are ever in the world—when we start to go down into the waters of baptism.
 Then, when we are brought up, we have been pulled out of the world.

 Number seven: Baptism is our commitment to live sinlessly and righteously in service to God and our fellow man.
 Towards the end of that section, he talks about not letting sin reign in our mortal bodies.
 And then yielding ourselves as members, as instruments, of righteousness—in service to God and to fellow man.
-So baptism is one way that we show (not only ourselves, but everyone else) that we've committed to an entirely new way of life—a way of righteousness and a way of service.
+So baptism is one way that we show (not only ourselves, but everyone else) that we have committed to an entirely new way of life—a way of righteousness and a way of service.
 That is, a commitment to keeping those two great commandments: (1) Love to God.
 (2) Love to neighbor.
 Or, love towards fellow man.

 The final one, the eighth one, is that baptism is a sign that we are under grace.
-That's what it says in verse 14.
+That is what it says in verse 14.
 "For sin shall not have dominion over you, for you are not under law but under grace."
 It shows, as an outward sign, that we have been pardoned by God and have received (or, will receive) the gifts we need to grow and attain to the Kingdom of God.
 That is, all those things that might come under the very general heading of grace.
 Not just our unmerited pardon, but all the gracious gifts of God that He gives that allows us—and enables us—to attain to the resurrection from the dead and the Kingdom of God.

 So, from this list, we can understand why Paul considers it one of the fundamental doctrines of the church.
 It is so very necessary, because it lays the groundwork for everything that we do; and it teaches us so much.
-Let's go now to Hebrews 6 and just see that listing of the fundamental doctrines.
+Let us go now to Hebrews 6 and just see that listing of the fundamental doctrines.
 I want you to see here that what Paul does is that he basically puts the steps in order.
 That is, what has to happen and what happens.
 And baptism is kind of the swing doctrine, if you will.
-It's the one that comes in the middle.
+It is the one that comes in the middle.
 But he kind of messes things up here by putting "going on to perfection" first.
 It really comes afterwards in the way things go.

 Hebrews 6:1 Therefore, leaving the discussion of the elementary principles of Christ, let us go on to perfection.

 What he meant was: "We've already gotten the basics.
 Now let's put them to use, put them to practice."
 Then he goes and he lists those six fundamental doctrines that they were laying aside for now—because they already understood them.
-Not that they were doing away with them; but they just weren't going to talk about them any more, because that was stuff they already knew.
+Not that they were doing away with them; but they just were not going to talk about them any more, because that was stuff they already knew.

 Hebrews 6:1-2 Not laying again the foundation of repentance from dead works and of faith toward God, of the doctrine of baptisms, of laying on of hands, of resurrection of the dead, and of eternal judgment.

 Second, we come to have a faith towards God.
 We begin to see that those changes of life are really producing good fruit.
-That builds our faith in God that we've begun to have by learning the truth.
+That builds our faith in God that we have begun to have by learning the truth.
 But we begin to focus our faith squarely on God, at this point.
 That, of course, leads one to be baptized.
 Right after being baptized, one has hands laid on him; and one receives the gift of the Holy Spirit, which just opens up the understanding—as well as opening up our motivation to do things.
 Also, it bequeaths us (if you want to use that term) or gives us the gifts that we need to make the changes more fully and for a longer period of time.
 That is, more enduringly.